-- 3.5” x 5.5” photos of the kids making faces for each emotion word
+- photos of the kids making faces for each emotion word on the printable

-- thermal laminating pouches and thermal laminator (or can laminate at an office supply or printing store)
+- laminator and thermal laminating pouches (or can laminate at an office supply or printing store)

 - a mini 4×6” photo album

-- Adhere the fuzzy round recloseable fasteners to the back of the emotion words cards.
+- Adhere round self-adhesive hook and loop fasteners to the back of the emotion words cards.

-- Adhere the scratchy round recloseable fasteners to the bottom front of the kids emotions pictures.
+- Adhere the matching round self-adhesive hook and loop fasteners to the bottom front of the kids emotions pictures.

-- Now let the kids try to match and stick the emotion words to the correct kids emotions pictures.
+- Now, let the kids try to match the emotion words to the correct emotions pictures!

 Since Sawyer is a beginning reader, this is great for him to practice reading his emotion words.
 When we are all done playing the emotions game, we store the pictures with their emotion words cards in the mini photo album for a fun emotions photo book.